Friday, July 30, 2010

 From: Tigard, OR

-evelopment and embryogenesis in Arabidopsis, agricultural research company developing new varieties of vegetables
+Research background: chloroplast development and embryogenesis in Arabidopsis, agricultural research company developing new varieties of vegetables

-Research interests: open to anythi
+Research interests: open to anything

 Fun facts: spending the summer backpacking around the western US, weirdest job: “I had to help watermelon plants have sex with themselves”, spent a semester studying in New Zealand